Greydon Square

 Eddie Collins (born September 28, 1981), better known by his stage name Greydon Square, is an American rapper, producer and sound engineer from Compton, California.
 He is an Iraq War veteran, an outspoken atheist, and the owner/co-founder of Majestic Comics.
-He uses his creativity to encourage discussion of atheism, critical thinking and rational thought.
+He is an advocate for atheism, critical thinking and rational thought.

 Early life

 Collins grew up an orphan in Compton, where he was raised in foster homes in the Department of Children and Family Services system.
 At the age of nine, he taught himself how to play the piano at one of his foster homes.
 In his teenage years, Collins joined the Tragniew Park Compton Crips, a Compton-based subgroup of the street gang Crips.
 This led to his arrest and conviction of a weapons-related charge when he was 17.
 He was incarcerated at Sylmar Juvenile Hall.
 Of his childhood in the foster care system, he says he "was basically watched, not raised."

 Collins enlisted in the United States Army after his release in 2001.
 He served in the Iraq War attached to the 82nd Airborne Division.
 He says his time in Iraq has caused him to suffer post-traumatic stress.

 After leaving the Army, Collins began studying at Arizona State University, where he focused on computer science.
 It was during his time at the university Collins began questioning his religious beliefs, leading him to atheism.

 "I could easily be just another gangster rapper.
 That's not where I am. (...)
 I went to Iraq, I saw people die.
 It's not a game to me."